Fondation Carmignac on Porquerolles Island

 Nils Udo.
 La Couvée, 2018.
 Photo: Nils Udo

-The island measures less than five square miles and is home to just over 200 inhabitants.
-So when I say remote, I really do mean remote.
+Porquerolles measures less than five square miles and is home to just over two hundred inhabitants.
+Remote here really does mean remote.

-The main pavilion and gallery are part of a subterranean structure that extends beneath a converted former farmhouse.
-As the island is a protected National Park, Carmignac had little choice but to build downwards, but the design is so well executed that you hardly feel underground.
-This is helped in no small part by the ‘pool ceiling’ in the main gallery, which allows plenty of natural light to filter through.
+The main pavilion and galleries form part of a subterranean structure beneath the converted farmhouse.
+As the island is a protected national park, the foundation had little choice but to build downwards.
+The result is so carefully executed that you are rarely aware you are underground.
+This is helped by the pool ceiling in the main gallery, which allows natural light to filter gently into the space.

-In addition to the mini turtles and flora, the park is home to over 15 site specific sculptures by artists such as Ugo Rondinone, Ed Ruscha, Jaume Plensa and Tom Friedman, to name a few.
-These works are scattered across the grounds, making for a rewarding walk as you explore.
-The landscape is also varied, taking you through woodland, open fields and, a personal favourite, a bamboo maze.
+Alongside its flora and wildlife, the park is home to more than fifteen site specific works by artists including Ugo Rondinone, Ed Ruscha, Jaume Plensa, and Tom Friedman.
+These sculptures are scattered across the grounds, making the walk through woodland, open fields, and a bamboo maze especially rewarding.

-There is a small organic coffee shop near the entrance, but you may prefer to head back to the main village near the port, where you will find a few good options for lunch.
-Better still, make a weekend of it and stay on to enjoy the natural beauty and quiet charm that Porquerolles has to offer.
+There is a small organic café near the entrance, though you may prefer to return to the village by the port, where there are several good options for lunch.
+Better still, consider staying overnight to enjoy the natural beauty and quiet charm that Porquerolles has to offer.

 Left: Jeppe Hein, Path of Emotions, 2018.
 Right: Jaume Plensa, Les trois alchimistes, 2018